T P Sundararajan: Religion and belief

 Sundararajan was known for his simple living and strong beliefs.
 His faith and belief in the foundation of ancient Hindu scriptures was remarkable.
 His devotion to Lord Padmanabha at Padmanabhaswamy Temple, Thiruvananthapuram was unshakable.
 It was oftentimes quoted that the Lord would only wake up to his smiling face.
 He was born in a higher upper middle class Tamil Brahmin scholarly family.
 Having learnt the Sanskrit texts and ancient philosophies from his parents at an early age, he held it his utmost duty to follow them in all circumstances.
 He would go days on a fast without water or food while continuing his routine seamlessly.

 He belonged to the Hindu subsect of Sri Vaishnavism, whose roots are based on the teachings of Bhagawad Ramanuja.
 Sundararajan maintained the austerities of a sage throughout his life in thought, discipline, simplicity and truth.
 He was well-versed and fluent in scriptures of Vedanta Desika as he was in Law.

 Later years, illness and death

 Travel throughout India for professional and religious reasons coupled with religious austerities had weakened Sundararajan over the years.
 Although he had delegated his professional work to his junior and nephew T.K.
 Ananda Padmanabhan he was occasionally traveling despite ailing health.
 Rigorous fasting and being on a meager diet slowly lead him to his death.
-He suffered from fever for over a couple of days followed by a heart attack in the early hours of 17 July 2011 when he breathed his last amidst his family members.
+He suffered from fever for over a couple of days followed by a heart attack in the early hours of 17 July 2011 when he died amidst his family members.